 - your contact details

-A bigger, more fulsome website will help you to get more visitors though.
-An attractive set of photos of the exterior and interior will definitely help, as will references from former guests (once you’ve had some).
+A bigger website will attract more visitors.
+If you take photos of the exterior and interior, that’ll definitely help – as will references from former guests, once you’ve had some.

 more ways to market your b&b

 - Register your business with local tourist authorities.
 England, Scotland, Wales and Northern Ireland each have separate tourist boards

 - Aim to get into guidebooks but remember that competition is tough, and that you’ll really need to become a destination first